 - add cheaper items to my cart directly from these search results,

 - have a clear ‘click here for more details’ link,

 - be able to list all items instead of having to click to the next page (I can scroll really fast, you know),

 If you do this right, I’d be in and out your online shop in no time and you can send over all these great products you offer.

 Internal search for online shops[/readmore]

 Gives you something to think about, right?

-Also, if you run a website or build websites: you must have customer stories about this, or additional considerations.
-Perhaps you were that ignorant online shop owner in a past life?
+If you run a website or build websites: you must have customer stories about this, or additional considerations.
+Perhaps you were an online shop owner in a past life?
 I’m looking forward to your additions in the comments.